 Windows Containers on Windows 10

-- One physical computer system running Windows 10 Anniversary Edition or Creators Update (Professional or Enterprise).
+- One physical computer system running Windows 10 Professional or Enterprise with Anniversary Update (version 1607) or later.

 Windows containers are built from base images.
 The following command will pull the Nano Server base image.

 docker images will return a list of installed images, in this case the Nano Server image.